Metaboverse/Metaboverse/README.md

 - Open the `Metaboverse` app
 - Please refer to the [documentation](https://metaboverse.readthedocs.io/en/latest/content/general-usage.html) for more information.

+### Getting Help
+If you have questions, requests, or bugs to report, please use the [Metaboverse issues forum](https://github.com/Metaboverse/Metaboverse/issues).
+Please clearly describe the problem, what you have tried, as well as screenshots of any error information.
+If possible, click on the `View` menu tab, click `Toggle Developer Tools`, click the `Console` tab of the window that opens, and take a screenshot of the output in this panel.

 ### Trying out Metaboverse
 You can access some example network curations with biological data [here](https://github.com/Metaboverse/manuscript/tree/master/data/databases) -- download the `.json.zip` files

+### How does the underlying code for Metaboverse work?
+Metaboverse is currently segmented into two parts:
+1. [`metaboverse-cli`](https://github.com/Metaboverse/metaboverse-cli): The network curation and modeling utilities that form the back-end of the Metaboverse app.
+For each release of Metaboverse, OS-specific binaries are generated of the backend and incorporating into the GUI app.
+2. [`Metaboverse` interactive app](https://github.com/Metaboverse/Metaboverse): The platform-independent app for visualizing and exploring data on the metabolic network.

+Metaboverse works by doing the following:
+1. Generates an organism-specific reaction network using the [Reactome knowledgebase](https://reactome.org/)
+2. References the [ChEBI](https://www.ebi.ac.uk/chebi/) and [HMDB](https://hmdb.ca/) databases to cross-reference metabolite synonyms.
+3. Generates a network-based reaction model
+4. Layers user data onto the global reaction network
+5. Optionally broadcasts gene expression data to protein expression nodes where protein values are unavailable
+6. Prevent the visualization of certain nodes to create simplified visualizations of pathways
+7. Runs just-in-time searches of the global network for regulatory patterns of interest centered around a reaction
+8. Generates just-in-time visualizations of global or super-pathway-specific perturbation networks
+9. Generates just-in-time general visualization of canonical pathways